-The Life Online launch is now just over two weeks away, and the team working on the Life Online exhibition, [open source] Is the internet you know under threat?, are busy finishing the install of four brand new artworks.
-Once that’s done, we’ll work with gallery designers Start JudgeGill, to produce all of the text and design features and the gallery will be ready to be unveiled to the public on 29th March.
+nce that’s done, we’ll work with gallery designers Start JudgeGill to produce all the text and design features, and the gallery will be ready to be unveiled to the public on 29 March 2012.

 Ross will focus on open source culture with his work, Read Aloud.
 The piece mirrors the collaborative nature of the open internet and the fact that we can all create, consume, collaborate on and share content online, often making new versions of existing content.